Frequently Asked Questions

 Add in the noise and sensory input of a typical live environment, and it becomes more overwhelming than enjoyable for me.

-While live music performances aren’t my goal, I do hope to make a positive impact in the responsible use of AI and automated software, and to use my (raw!) voice to advocate for more diversity in STEM careers.
+While touring isn’t my goal, I do hope to make a positive impact in the ethical and responsible commercial use of AI and automated software, and to use my (raw!) voice to advocate for more diversity in STEM careers.

 After working with some of the world’s most recognized brands including the Swoosh + the Three Stripes, I landed in commercial real estate where I helped pioneer the first technology enabling crowdfunded investing + AI chat tools, and was among the first creative directors in the U.S. to specialize in AI search optimization.